 Here’s what to expect when you enable Continuous Reconciliation via your Expensify Inbox, and how it works thereafter.

 During the first sync after enabling Continuous Reconciliation, Expensify will create a Liability Account (Bank Account) on your Xero Dashboard, and a Clearing Account in your General Ledger.
+We'll also create two Contacts: Expensify and Expensify Card.

 Each cardholder’s bank account for Expensify Card transactions will be fixed to the Liability Account Expensify created.
 (This will not apply to other cards, or to other Non-Reimbursable expenses, which still follow your policy settings).